Solved BSOD when loading SWTOR 0x50

 METHOD:

-Click on the Start ► Control Panel ► Programs ► Uninstall a program ► Uninstall everything related to; ATI and reboot the system.
+Click on the Start :orb: ► Control Panel ► Programs ► Uninstall a program ► Uninstall everything related to; ATI and reboot the system.
 Delete remnants of its drivers/older drivers using Driver Fusion/Sweeper

 Link: AMD Driver Autodetect

 You're also having a BCC 124.
-Go through this thread step by step: Stop 0x124 - what it means and what to try
+Go through this thread step by step: http://www.sevenforums.com/crash-lockup-debug-how/35349-stop-0x124-what-means-what-try.html

 Code: